 - 100% extended time = 5 hrs

 Due to the high volume of students and limited space, ODR utilizes additional utilizes additional space outside of our office for final exams in both Anne Belk Hall and the Plemmons Student Union.
 Sound reduction headphones, ear plugs and privacy carrel boards will be provided to ensure a distraction reduced environment.
 ODR will be unable to guarantee an individual room during the final exam period as first priority will be given to testers with assistive technology.
 Because of the large number of exams ODR proctors during each exam time, students will not be allowed to enter the exam room late.
-Students should make arrangements to arrive to ODR at least 15 minutes early before each scheduled final exam.
+Students should make arrangements to arrive to ODR or their designated final exam location at least 15 minutes early before each scheduled final exam.